theopenconversationkit/tock-react-kit/README.md

 `ThemeProvider` should also be hoisted out of render for performance reasons, as noted in the [Emotion docs](https://emotion.sh/docs/theming#themeprovider-reactcomponenttype).

 ### Use in a non-React app

+When working in a non-React app, you can once again use `renderChat` to render the app in an existing element:

 ```js
 import { renderChat } from 'tock-react-kit';